ShayneEvans/csstats_scraper/README.md

   - 5/30/23: Added in headless argument and reinstalled chromium and chromedriver with the following commands:
     - sudo apt-get install chromium-browser
     - sudo apt-get install chromium-chromedriver
-  - Default path for chromedriver is: /usr/lib/chromium-browser/chromedriver
+  - Default path (Linux) for chromedriver is: /usr/lib/chromium-browser/chromedriver, but I found /usr/bin/chromedriver to work better (found with where chromedriver command)
   - Program runs a tad bit slower on my Ubuntu Server on Raspberry Pi 3, around 4-5 minutes but now it can be autoamted more easily!
 - Optimize the program.
 I looked into trying to make the use of selenium faster.
 At the time of upload it takes anywhere from 5-10 seconds per profile to scrape the information, not sure if this is normal or not.
 Took around 2 minutes for script to run, which is still a lot more fast than doing it manually at the very least.